kevinAlbs/IntroToCpp/lab5/README.md

-## Lab 5: Move semantics
+## Lab 5: Kindle

-In this lab, you'll add move semantics to Book and Library.
+In this lab, you'll re-implement parts of Book and Library, and test your skills with function overloading and function templates.
-It should take you about 30 minutes.
+It should take you about 60 minutes.

 Your code should make proper use of

     - everything from Lab 4, plus

+    - function templates

+    - function overloading

-    - rvalue references and `std::move`
+    - basic use of iterators and STL algorithms

 All your code should be in the `lab5` namespace.